Analytical formula for the roots of the general complex cubic polynomial: Application on the cubic polynomial

 Here, $\delo$, $\denumo$, $\deltsl$, $\arga$ and $\argb$ are given by definitions \ref{defe-del-equ} and \ref{defe-del-equ-bis}. \end{theorem} \begin{preuve} Firstly, we construct the following matrix

 which has $\eqpoly$ as its characteristic polynomial.
 Consequently, the roots of $\eqpoly$ are identical to the spectrum of $\mata$, which can be calculated from corollaries \ref{cor2-p} and \ref{cor3-p}.
 But, these corollaries require firstly to make explicitly $\paro$ and $\rl$ relative to matrix $\mata$.
-Then, by applying lemma \ref{lem-1} on matrix $\mata$, we deduce that
+Indeed, lemma \ref{lem-1} gives \eq{equ-o-teo} of $\paro$ and the expression of $\parl$ in terms of the components of $\matm$.
+So, we identify the components of $\matm$ with these of $\mata$ so that $\matm=\mata$.
+In other words, we replace in expressions of section \ref{sec-1} the components of $\matm$ by their corresponding values in terms of $\eqb$, $\eqc$ and $\eqd$.
+Thus, we deduce that

-because \eq{equ-o-teo} is a polynomial equation for $\paro$ of degree two.
-In the sequel, we take the positive sign before $\eqc(\eqd-\eqb\eqc)\sqrt{-3\delo}$ in \eq{def-o-equ}.
-Also, by applying lemma \ref{lem-1} on matrix $\mata$, we deduce that
+since \eq{equ-o-teo} is a quadratic polynomial equation for $\paro$.
+In the sequel, we take the positive sign before $\sqrt{-3}\eqc(\eqd-\eqb\eqc)\sqrt{\delo}$ in \eq{def-o-equ}.
+Also, the applying of lemma \ref{lem-1} on matrix $\mata$ implies that

 Here, $\lo$ is defined as follows: